Get an idea of what kind of schedule your 2 year old would thrive on, including naps and overnight sleep with osur 2 year old sleep schedule samples!

 Naps and the Two-Year-Old Sleep Regression

-On the other end of the nap time spectrum, you might find your two-year-old is suddenly fighting their only nap of the day.
+On the other end of the nap time spectrum, you might find your two-year-old is suddenly fighting their only nap of the day and going on a two year old nap strike.
 Don’t be fooled!
 They can still really benefit from that extra daytime rest.

 A non-napping two-year-old is likely to overtire and struggle at bedtime.